wandb/docs/docs/guides/weave/intro.md

 ## What is Weave?

-Weave is a new kind of visual development environment, designed for building AI-powered software.
-It’s also an open-source, interactive analytics toolkit for performant data exploration.
+Weave is a visual development environment designed for building AI-powered software.
+It is also an open-source, interactive analytics toolkit for performant data exploration and a growing ecosystem of computational patterns.

-Our mission is to equip machine learning practitioners with the best tools to turn data into insights quickly and easily.
-Whether you are a seasoned data scientist, an aspiring ML practitioner, or just a tech enthusiast eager to play with data, Weave is for you!
+Use Weave to:
+* Spend less time waiting for datasets to load and more time exploring data, deriving insights, and building powerful data analytics
+* Interactively explore your data.
+Work with your data visually and dynamically to discover patterns that static graphs can not reveal, without using complicated APIs.
+* [Monitor AI applications and models in production](./prod-mon.md) with real-time metrics, customizable visualizations, and interactive analysis.

 ![](/images/weave/core_weave_demo.gif)